 If your loved one has been killed due to the fault of another person or company, you may have a wrongful death claim.
 First and foremost, we understand that you are hurting.
 In addition to your grief, you are likely faced with many legal worries related to funeral expenses, debts left behind, probate of the estate, and financial support for the surviving children or spouse.
 We can help remove some of your worry by providing legal advice and guidance during this difficult time of your life.
-Second, we have decades of experience helping family members maximize their recovery.Who Can Bring a Wrongful Death Claim?
+Second, we have decades of experience helping family members maximize their recovery in wrongful death claims.Who Can Bring a Wrongful Death Claim?

 In Georgia, when a person is killed by the negligence of another, two potential claims arise:

 - wrongful death claim (for the value of the expected lifetime earnings and the intangible value of the lost life), and

 - an estate claim (for medical expenses, funeral expenses and any pre-death pain and suffering).

 Generally, a living spouse has the right to bring a wrongful death claim.
 If the surviving spouse is unable or unwilling to bring the claim, then a surviving child or children may bring the wrongful death claim.
 If no surviving spouse or children are available, then a surviving parent may bring the wrongful death claim.
 If none of the above are available, the estate representative may have the right to bring the wrongful death claim.

 The right to bring the estate claim vests in the court appointed representative of the estate (called an "administrator" or "executor.")